Diversity continues to grow at Transform 2020

 The response to Transform’s first Women in AI Breakfast in 2019 totally blew away our expectations.
 We were forced to expand our space to accommodate the demand, and the discussions starting in the morning continued throughout the event — all of which underscores the immense appetite women in tech have to share their knowledge and experience with one another.

-This year’s Women in AI program will consist of a panel discussion and live Q&A, followed by networking breakout groups, and is centered on the theme “How Women are advancing AI and leading the trend of AI fairness, ethics & human centered AI.”
+This year’s Women in AI program presented by Capital One and Intel will consist of a panel discussion and live Q&A, followed by networking breakout groups, and is centered on the theme “How Women are advancing AI and leading the trend of AI fairness, ethics & human centered AI.”
 There’s little question when it comes to applied AI, women leaders and practitioners are generally leading the thinking in areas of empathy, fairness, ethics, and human centricity.
 And we’re thrilled Google researcher Timnit Gebru will be one of our featured panelists.
 Gebru has emerged as one of the primary leaders of the effort to focus attention on diversity and inclusion in AI.
 One of our lead AI writers covered her tweet dialogue with Yann Lecun which resulted in Lecun actually putting a halt to his Twitter activity.

 Other participants include: Carla Saavedra Kochalski, Director of Conversational AI & Messaging Products, Capital One; Kay Firth-Butterfield, Head of AI and Machine Learning and Member of the Executive Committee, World Economic Forum; Francesca Rossi, IBM Fellow and AI Ethics Global Leader, IBM Research; Jaime Fitzgibbon, Founder & CEO, Ren.ai.ssance Insights; and Huma Abidi, Senior Director of AI Software Products, Intel.